younesbram/temprosnehook/README.md

 this cheat should be renamed REALITYHOOK!
 WE ALSO HATE PEDOS!!
-we also know that reality's left nut got ddosed when he was 3 years of age!
+we also know that reality's left nut got ddosed when he was 3 years of age! also, reality started a cult named REALTYHOKK FAN CLUB, eeryone here is a dedicated memebr to the cult!!

 ## Getting started